Anne Marie Cussins MA.DipPsych. Registered with The United Kingdom Council of Psychotherapy (UKCP).

-My approach is psycho-analytic/psychodynamic.
+My approach is psycho-analytic/relational.

 As a psychotherapist for individuals or couples, I offer a high level of listening and empathy.
 I specialise in working with women and have a feminist sensibility in regard to gender.
 When working with men I understand that gender positioning and the cultural need for strength and control, has meaning and is interrelated with the individual's personal and family experiences.

 My approach takes into account the many complexities and the individuality of the symptom for each person.
 A focus of my research has been women and mental health and in 2001 my article on The Role of Body Image in Women's Mental Health was published in Feminist Review.